ArjunSridhar1/decentrix/README.md

   6. You should see your pending transactions in the window below now show all the functions listed in this smart contract.
 Now you have now deployed the contract, and are connected to the contract with Account 1!
   7. In your Metamask browser addon, add the contract address as a new Token.
 You should see that Account 1 owns all of the tickets initially.

-To interact with the contract with Account 2, you can use the online Remix solidity editor.
+To connect to the contract with Account 2, you can use the online Remix solidity editor.
 In your Metamask wallet, add our test token by entering the contract address from the previous part.
   1. Visit https://remix.ethereum.org/ in a new tab.
   2. Replace the text in the left window with the entire body of the contract in this repo.